Skip to content

 • Middleware applies identically.
 UseFluentValidation(), open/generic middleware, saga middleware, etc., all run on the gRPC path because Wolverine is invoking the handler through the same pipeline it always does.

 • The transport concerns stay at the edge.
-You won't see RpcException inside a handler, and you shouldn't throw one there either — throw the domain exception and let the interceptor translate it.
+You won't see RpcException inside a handler.

 Discovery and codegen

-MapWolverineGrpcServices() does two passes when the host starts:
+MapWolverineGrpcServices() does four passes when the host starts:

 Both paths feed into the same generated-code pipeline used by Wolverine's messaging and HTTP adapters, so your gRPC services show up in the standard diagnostics: